The theme for World Diabetes Day 2019 is The Family and Diabetes.

 What Is Needed?

-In ideal circumstances, women with diabetes will have their disease under good control and be monitored frequently by a health care team knowledgeable in the care of diabetes.
+In ideal circumstances, diabetic women will have their disease under good control and be monitored frequently by a health care team knowledgeable in the care of diabetes.